merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 **The purpose of this page** is to provide access to reproducible data products and analyses for the study "**High metabolic independence is a determinant of microbial resilience in the face of gut stress**" by Veseli et al.

-Here is a list of links for quick access tohe data described in our manuscript and on this page:
+Here is a list of links for quick access to the data described in our manuscript and on this page:

 * [doi:10.6084/m9.figshare.22679080](https://doi.org/10.6084/m9.figshare.22679080): Supplementary Tables.